DoktorDaveJoos/orgusto/README.md

 ## About Orgusto

-Orgusto ist crap! 💩

 Visit the [Beta](https://beta.orgusto.com)

 ## Development

 ### Code style

-Code style rules are enforced with the help of `husky`, `lint-staged` and `prettier`.
+Enforce code style rules with the help of `husky`, `lint-staged` and `prettier`.
 All project files are automatically checked and fixed before committing, making sure all complies to the code style defined in `.prettierrc`.

 ### Commits